dtcenter/METplotpy/docs/Users_Guide/spacetime.rst

 `METplus use case
 <https://metplus.readthedocs.io/en/develop/generated/model_applications/s2s/UserScript_obsPrecip_obsOnly_CrossSpectraPlot.html#sphx-glr-generated-model-applications-s2s-userscript-obsprecip-obsonly-crossspectraplot-py>`_
-for a description of the spacetime (cross-spectra) plot and for instructions on creating a spacetime (cross-spectra)  plot,
+for a description of the spacetime (cross-spectra) plot and for instructions on creating a spacetime (cross-spectra)  plot.

 Required Packages